-In most circumstances though, hiring professional staff will mean the property is considered to be specialised and the maximum loan size will be reduced.
+In most circumstances, hiring professional staff means the property will be considered as specialised and your borrowing power will be reduced.

 What do I need to know about running a B&B?

-Like other commercial properties, the earning potential of the business comes down to such factors as your location, how much you charge for goods and services, how many staff you employ and how much you put into marketing.
+Like other commercial properties, the earning potential of the business comes down to such factors as:

 Does location matter?

-City or suburban businesses, for instance, can be quite lucrative because they tend to attract international travelers, business people, and people attending an event in the area.
+City or suburban bed and breakfasts, for instance, can be quite lucrative because they tend to attract international travelers and business people.

-B&B’s in more remote, scenic areas are popular for weekend getaways and special occasions.
-Farm stays generally attract even longer stays.
+B&B’s in remote areas are popular for weekend getaways and special occasions, with farm stays attracting longer stays.

-The location of the property will often dictate the services you provide, from a luxury retreat experience or simply a place to sleep and eat breakfast.
+The location of the property will often dictate the services you provide, from a luxury retreat experience or simply a place for guests to sleep and eat breakfast.

-Hosted Accommodation Australia, the peak body for Australia’s bed and breakfast, farmstay, guesthouse and self-catering accommodation industry, sets out certain essential criteria the property and its location should meet.
+Hosted Accommodation Australia is the peak body for Australia’s bed and breakfast, farmstay, guesthouse and self-catering accommodation industry.

 This includes having: